 David O’Connell – Artistic Director, West String Orchestra

 David O’Connell studied cello with Moray Welsh and Hannah Roberts at the Royal Northern College of Music, where he won the Sir John Barbirolli prize for cello.
 Further studies continued in Berlin with Ludwig Quandt.
 His professional playing included working in many internationally acclaimed orchestras including the BBC Philharmonic, Royal Philharmonic Orchestra London, City of Birmingham Symphony Orchestra and Berliner Symphoniker.
 He was appointed as a tutor in cello at the Royal Conservatoire of Scotland in 2003.
 His passion for orchestral music and playing forms a central role within his numerous roles as a teacher and conductor, drawing upon his wide experience playing under internationally acclaimed conductors including Sir Simon Rattle, Daniele Gatti, Gennadi Rozhdestvensky, Mark Elder.
-David is undertaking his 4th year of research for a Ph.D exploring the use of orchestration as a poetic signifier in the orchestral music of Claude Debussy, at the University of Glasgow.
+David is in the final stages of research for a Ph.D exploring the use of orchestration as a poetic signifier in the orchestral music of Claude Debussy, at the University of Glasgow.
 He is in growing demand as an adjudicator.
-David now lives in rural Ayrshire with his wife Fiona, where he enjoys teaching for the South Ayrshire Music Service.
+David lives with his wife, Fiona and two young children, Rory and Maeve in rural Ayrshire where he enjoys teaching for the South Ayrshire Music Service.
 He also enjoys sneaking off somewhere with a fishing rod in his spare time, usually without success.

 David was delighted to be appointed Artistic Director to the West String Orchestra in December 2014.